 Common Reasons Why Blanket Flower Isn’t Blooming

 There are several common reasons why blanket flower may not be blooming.
 One possible cause is improper pruning.
 If the plant is pruned too heavily or at the wrong time, it may not have enough energy to produce flowers.
 Another factor to consider is fertilization.
-Insufficient or excess fertilization can prevent the plant from blooming.
-Frost and extreme weather conditions can also affect the blooming of blanket flowers.
-Protecting the plant from frost and providing it with adequate water during dry spells is crucial.
+Blanket flowers are light feeders, and excess fertilization can prevent the plant from blooming.
 Sunlight is also essential for the blooming of blanket flowers.
-These plants thrive in full sun, so ensure they get enough sunlight.
+These plants thrive in full sun, so ensure they get at least 6-8 hours of sun a day.
+Remember, these plants are drought tolerant once established and do not require supplemental watering.
+Avoid overwatering, which can prevent blooming and lead the plant's demise.
 If the plant is in a container, it may not have enough space for the roots to grow, which can affect its ability to bloom.
 Checking and addressing these potential issues can help encourage your blanket flower to bloom.

 Pruning Blanket Flower To Help It Bloom